 Non-residents who do not own property in Morton Grove may purchase a family library card for up to ten family members living at the same address.
 Each family member will have his/her own card, although one adult family member's name will be listed as the primary cardholder.
 The same service policies apply to this type of card as to resident cards.
-For the cost of a non-resident fee card, which is based on the Library's tax rate, contact the Library's Circulation Desk at 847-929-5103.
+The cost of a non-resident fee card is based on the Library's tax rate and is updated each year; for the current cost, please contact the Library's Circulation Desk at 847-929-5103.

 To prevent "card shopping" (purchasing a non-resident fee card at the library with the lowest fee) the State of Illinois has established rules to determine at which library a non-resident may apply for a card.
 Generally, this is the library serving the school district in which the person lives; for complete information, see Public Library Non-Resident Services (Adopted at 26 Ill.
 Reg.
 5974, effective July 1, 2002.)